-- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target
+• AY 2017-2018: 100% of candidates met target

+• AY 2018-2019: 100 % of candidates met target

-In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric (n = 4), as faculty do not let candidates schedule portfolio defenses until candidates demonstrate readiness.
-Again in AY 2017-2018, 100% of candidates met the target and scored "Target" (n = 1).
+In AY 2017-2018, 100% of candidates met target and scored "Target" on the rubric (n = 4), as faculty do not let candidates schedule portfolio defenses until candidates demonstrate readiness.

+Again, in AY 2018-2019, 100% of candidates met the target and scored "Target" (n = 6).
 Candidates' artifacts, written reflections, and oral reflections demonstrated student learning via mastery of NAEYC and content standards.
-After examining the evidence from last year and based on the analysis of results, faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense, and this seemed to clarify the process for candidates, resulting in program improvement.
+After examining the evidence from last year and based on the analysis of 2017-2018 results, faculty fine-tuned the explanation handout candidates were given to prepare for the portfolio defense.
+As a result of the clarifying the process for candidates, in 2018-2019 data show the streamlined process enhanced program data.

-As previously stated, 100% of candidates met the target for the portfolio defense in AY 2016-2017 and AY 2017-2018.
+As previously stated, 100% of candidates met the target for the portfolio defense in AY 2017-2018 and AY 2018-2019.
 However, faculty fine-tuned the portfolio defense explanation handout to clarify the process.
-Based on analysis of the results, faculty have decided to have candidates submit written reflections in each course, tying their artifacts to NAEYC and content standards.
-To maximize student learning and to continue to improve the program, faculty will continue to examine data gleaned from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and find innovative ways to support candidates in their courses to help them be successful on their defense.
+Based on analysis of the results, in 2019-2020, faculty will have candidates submit written reflections in each course, tying their artifacts to NAEYC and content standards.
+To maximize student learning and to continue to improve the program, faculty will examine data gleaned from candidates' course artifacts, written reflections, and oral reflections to determine necessary changes for portfolio defense instruction and find innovative ways to support candidates in their courses to help them be successful on their defense.